lamaparbat/Advanced-React-Practises/README.md

     - Prioritizing api calls with features like pre-made utility hooks like parallelFetching and caching.

   4. Custom Hooks
+    - utilizing built-in react hooks inside a function and used as a utility function

   5. Memoization (useMemo, memo, useCallback)
+    - resolve re-rendering issues

   6. React Portal
+    - creates a new top-level React tree and injects its children into it.
+    - necessary for proper styling (especially positioning)

 ```